-The record setting weight of Queen Victoria’s wedding cake.
+The record-setting weight of Queen Victoria’s wedding cake.
 This is one of those facts about weddings that’s hard to wrap your head around, but it looks to be about 8 feet tall and reported to be 9 feet around which accounts for its weight.
-More impressive is the artistic detail that go into every square inch.
+More impressive is the artistic detail that goes into every square inch.

 The tradition of carrying the bride across the threshold is to protect her against evil spirits.
 Evil spirits seem to be a pretty common theme with weddings.
 Sourced back to ancient Rome, new houses were suspected to carry the angry spirits of those who inhabited the home prior to the happy new couple moving in.
 Carrying the bride would prevent her from tripping through the doorway and circumvent bad luck.